Kyle Wren: Atlanta Braves

 The Atlanta Braves selected Wren in the eighth round, with the 253rd selection.
 He began his professional career with the Danville Braves of the Rookie-level Appalachian League.
-After compiling nine hits and stealing three bases in five games for Danville, he was promoted to the Rome Braves of the Class A South Atlantic League.
+After compiling nine hits and stealing three bases in five games for Danville, he was promoted to the Rome Braves of the Single-A South Atlantic League.
 During his tenure with Rome, Wren had a .328 batting average and 32 stolen bases.
-This resulted in his second promotion, to the Lynchburg Hillcats of the Class A-Advanced Carolina League at the end of the season.
+This resulted in his second promotion, to the Lynchburg Hillcats of the High-A Carolina League at the end of the season.

 Wren split the 2014 season between Lynchburg and the Mississippi Braves of the Double-A Southern League.
 During the first half of the season, Wren was named to the Carolina League All-Star Team.
 He and Kyle Waldrop shared most valuable player honors.
 After the season, Lynchburg named Wren their player of the year.
 The Braves then assigned Wren to the Arizona Fall League.

 Milwaukee Brewers

-The Braves traded Wren to the Milwaukee Brewers on November 14, 2014, for minor league pitcher Zach Quintana.
+The Braves traded Wren to the Milwaukee Brewers on November 14, 2014, in exchange for minor league pitcher Zach Quintana.
 The Brewers assigned Wren to the Biloxi Shuckers of the Double-A Southern League to start the 2015 season.
 In June, the Brewers promoted him to the Colorado Springs Sky Sox of the Triple-A Pacific Coast League.
-Overall for the 2015 season, Wren appeared in 136 games, batting .272 with one home run and 39 RBIs.
+Overall for the 2015 season, Wren appeared in 136 games, batting .272 with one home run and 39 RBI.

-In 2016, Wren again split time between the Double-A and Triple-A levels, batting a combined .322 with two home runs and 39 RBIs in 127 games.
-He spent all of 2017 with the Triple-A Sky Sox, batting .286 with five home runs and 62 RBIs in 128 games.
-He started 2018 with the Sky Sox, appearing in 47 games and batting .294 with two home runs and 28 RBIs; he was released by the team on June 26.
+In 2016, Wren again split time between the Double-A and Triple-A levels, batting a combined .322 with two home runs and 39 RBI in 127 appearances.
+He spent all of 2017 with the Triple-A Sky Sox, batting .286 with five home runs and 62 RBI in 128 games.
+Wren started 2018 with the Sky Sox, appearing in 47 games and batting .294 with two home runs and 28 RBI; he was released by the Brewers organization on June 26, 2018.

 Boston Red Sox

 On July 3, 2018, Wren signed with the Boston Red Sox, and was assigned to the Triple-A Pawtucket Red Sox.
-He became a free agent after the season.
+In 37 games for Pawtucket, he hit .230/.308/.318 with one home run and 15 RBI.
+Wren elected free agency following the season on November 2.

 Cincinnati Reds

 On December 7, 2018, Wren signed a minor league contract with the Cincinnati Reds.
-He was eventually assigned to Class AAA Louisville and released on May 7, 2019 after hitting .220 in 19 games for the Bats.
+He was eventually assigned to the Triple–A Louisville Bats, and later released on May 7, 2019 after hitting .220 in 19 games for the Bats.